tomsaunders98/CovidTests/README.md

 2. **People**: The number of people tested.
 Even if someone is tested multiple tests it will still only be counted once.
 3. **Cases**: The number of cases tested.
 If one person gets Coronavirus and receives multiple tests it will only be counted once.
 However, if he gets the virus again it will be counted seperately.

-Whilst this does make it difficult to compare different country's testing efforts it can still be informative as long as the caveats in the data are understood.
+Whilst this does make it difficult to compare different country's testing efforts it is still informative as long as the caveats in the data are understood.

 ## Sources